 Once the final creative design is signed off, we move on to the Production Engineering phase where Artichoke’s technical designers model the room in 3D to work out the most efficient and best methods of constructing the room.
 We are, in effect, digital cabinet making at this stage.
 Each component is constructed in digital form so we know how it interacts with other component parts.

 Acanthus leaf carvings ready to be watergilded by the Watergilders team

-Shows the various stages of the water gilding process being undertaken by the Watergilders team.
+The image below Shows the various stages of the water gilding process being undertaken by the Watergilders team.
 Up to ten layers of gesso are added to the timber substrate and smoothed down (bottom right) before a yellow gold gilding clay is added.
 Burnishing clay, or bole, is then added to parts of the leaf before the gold leaf is added.
 This is then dampened with water to encourage the leaf to stick to the surface before it is then burnished with an Agate stone.

 Part of the cornicework in the workshop.
 The central band of carved lillies will be water gilded.
 The timber is European Walnut.

-Above are images of the base cabinets in assembly at Artichoke’s workshop with the hinges about to be fitted.
+Below are images of the base cabinets in assembly at Artichoke’s workshop with the hinges about to be fitted.
 Finish has already been applied to the perimeter of the panels which are made from solid walnut.
 These solid panels will contract in size as the timber acclimatises to the domestic environment.
 Pre-finishing the edge first allows for the panel to contract within the frame without revealing any unfinished timber at the shrinkage points.